ivangonzalez224/Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- Add a professional README.md file
+- Add a professional README.md file.
-- Use flexbox in order to lay out the elements on the page
+- Use flexbox and grid in order to lay out the elements on the page.
+- Use media queries in order to buid a responsive web page.
-- Set up a linter for the project
+- Set up a linter for the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>